-Records Show Medicare Advantage Plans Overbill Taxpayers By Billions Annually
+Medicare Advantage Plans Overbill Taxpayers By Billions Annually, Records Show

 But former Sen. Claire McCaskill, a Missouri Democrat who now works as a political analyst, says officials must move past powerful lobbying efforts.
 The officials must hold health insurers accountable, McCaskill says, and demand refunds for "inappropriate" billings.

 "There are a lot of things that could cause Medicare to go broke," she says.
-"This would be one of the contributing factors.
-Ten billion dollars a year is real money."
+"This would be one of the contributing factors; $10 billion a year is real money."

 Catching overbilling with a wider net

-Note: A previous version of this story incorrectly said that America's Health Insurance Plans has argued that the Centers for Medicare & Medicaid Services should apply its audit algorithm for the years 2014 onward.
-Actually, the trade group has made no recommendation for that time period.